 - All units should be hung ready to focus.
 All shutters should be pulled out, all gel and templates installed, all units safety cabled, and all units circuited and tested.

 The show must be ready to focus by the date scheduled for the first focus call.
 This means all units work and are soft patched into the correct channel, all templates and color are in the proper units, all units have the necessary hardware and everything has been hung to the specifications of the lighting designer.
-The master electrician should be prepared to do a channel check with the lighting designer and the lighting supervisor the day before the first focus call.
+The master electrician should be prepared to do a channel check with the lighting designer and the production electrician the day before the first focus call.
 A show that is not ready to focus at this time is grounds for being pulled from the show and failing Theatre Production.

 The master electrician is expected to attend all focus calls.
 The master electrician is responsible for making sure that the crew is called and is ready to work at the specified time.
-During the focus, the M.E. (or the A.L.D. or A.M.E.) will run the board (or remote focus unit) and document any changes that occur in the instrument schedule.
+During the focus, the M.E. (or the A.L.D. or A.M.E.) will run the lighting console (or remote focus unit) and document any changes that occur in the instrument schedule.
 It is the responsibility of the M.E. to notify the lighting supervisor of any changes in the Lightwright file.

 The master electrician should be available to take care of any problems that arise on the day of focus.
 The M.E. is responsible for organizing the crew, making sure any necessary equipment is available, and any electrical problems that arise during focus are taken care of.
 The M.E. is there to keep things running smoothly; the M.E. should not do any of the actual focusing unless absolutely necessary.
 The lighting designer will “call” the focus but the master electrician is in charge of making sure everything runs as smoothly as possible.